nipil/jetbrains-downloader/README.md

     python3 get.py

+## Docker

+Docker files are provided to validate setup instructions and test in-situ.

+- `Dockerfile.venv` to setup using `venv` and `pip` :

+      docker build -f Dockerfile.venv -t jetbrains-downloader-venv .

+- `Dockerfile.native` one using native distribution packages only :

+      docker build -f Dockerfile.native -t jetbrains-downloader-native .

+- Then run the application the same way, binding volumes to the host

+      docker run --rm -v .:/app -t jetbrains-downloader-XXXXX --config /app/config.yaml --dest /app

 ## Usage

 By default, `DEST` is a newly-created `artefacts` folder in the current directory.

     usage: get.py [-h] [-v] [-c CONFIG] [-d DEST] [--cache-api] [--clean-unknown]

     options:
       -h, --help            show this help message and exit -v, --verbose